r-lib/lintr/README.md

 If your package is on GitHub, the easiest way to do this is with GitHub Actions.
 The workflow configuration files use YAML syntax.
 The `usethis` package has some great functionality, that can help you with workflow files.
-The most straightforward way to add a `lint` workflow to your package is to use the `lint` example in  [r-lib/actions](https://github.com/r-lib/actions/tree/master/examples).
+The most straightforward way to add a `lint` workflow to your package is to use the [r-lib/actions](https://github.com/r-lib/actions/tree/master/examples)'s `lint` example.
 To do this with `usethis`, you need to call

 ```r
 usethis::use_github_action("lint")